 Peyton’s physical skills are impressive but not overwhelming.
 His 6-5, 230-pound frame is a definite asset.
 Before the neck injury, Peyton was the most durable quarterback ever to set foot on the gridiron.
 It helped that he has never had to absorb a great deal of punishment.
 That was due in part to a steady offensive line but also to his ability to read defenses and get rid of the ball quickly.

-Peyton’s arm strength is above average, while his accuracy is off the charts.
+Peyton’s arm strength was above average until the neck injury, while his accuracy is off the charts.
 He throws his share of wobblers, but most of his passes find their targets between the numbers and in stride.
 The touch he puts on the ball makes him a receiver’s best friend.

-Peyton won’t beat too many people in a sprint, but his pocket presence is excellent.
+Peyton won’t beat anyone in a sprint, but his pocket presence is excellent.
 This allows him to avoid sacks and buy extra time to let a receiver work his way open.
 Despite his lack of speed, Peyton’s footwork is textbook.
 So are his play fakes.
 Few quarterbacks in the game’s history have been able to fool defenses like he can.

 Peyton is regarded as a strong leader.
 He inspires teammates through deed and word.
 His work ethic is unparalleled, and he makes his teammates better.
 As John Elway put it, he “raises all boats.”
 Peyton is as intense as they come.
 He’s also not afraid to get into a teammate’s face and demand his best effort.
 Some guys can’t get away with such tactics.
 Peyton can.